ajm2432/ajm2432/README.md

 - 💻 Build full-stack apps with **React**, **Next.js**, and **TypeScript**.
 - 🔧 Skilled in **Kubernetes**, **Terraform**, and CI/CD pipelines.
 - 🛠 Focused on creating secure, scalable systems.

-## 💡 About Intellifii

-Intellifii empowers businesses by offering a flexible AI platform with multi-model support for tailored LLM solutions, enhancing productivity and decision-making.

 ## 💻 Skills & Tools